 Five Tips for Science Graduates Who Want to Become Writers

-By Rebecca Bull, copywriter, Hallam Internet
+By Rebecca Bull, MSc Bisochemistry, and copywriter at Hallam Internet

 To some, pursuing a career as a writer after completing a science degree may not seem like the most logical step.
 I faced quite a bit of skepticism about my choice to become a writer, but I’m glad I didn’t let it put me off.

 I now work as a copywriter for the Nottingham-based digital marketing agency Hallam Internet, where I enjoy writing about all sorts of topics.

 During my career, I’ve found my science background has helped in a number of ways.
 It made me more inquisitive and taught me the importance of backing up statements with evidence.
 This has been incredibly helpful when doing research for my writing.
 I had to understand complex concepts fast, and be able to explain them clearly.
 This has helped me when writing about subjects I’m unfamiliar with.
 Being numerate is becoming increasingly important for writers too, given the current trend for data-driven stories.